MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browserobserver.md

 #### OnUnhandledKeyboardAccelerator

-Raised when processing a keyboard accelerator and it is determined that the browser does not, or should not based on rgHostPriorityAccels, handle that accelerator.
+Raised when processing a keyboard accelerator and it is determined that the browser does not, or should not based on `rgHostPriorityAccels`, handle that accelerator.

 > public HRESULT [OnUnhandledKeyboardAccelerator](#onunhandledkeyboardaccelerator)(LPMSG lpMsg)